Millions endure record cold without power; at least 14 dead

 The National Weather Service was “very surprised how rapidly this storm intensified … and at the time of night when most people are at home and in bed, it creates a very dangerous situation,” Emergency Services Director Ed Conrow said.

-In Chicago, a foot and a half (46 centimeters) of new snow forced public schools to cancel in-person classes for Tuesday.
-Hours earlier, along the normally balmy Gulf of Mexico, cross-country skiier Sam Fagg hit fresh powder on the beach in Galveston, Texas.
+In Chicago, a foot and a half of new snow forced public schools to cancel in-person classes for Tuesday.
+Hours earlier, along the normally balmy Gulf of Mexico, cross-country skier Sam Fagg hit fresh powder on the beach in Galveston, Texas.

 The worst U.S. power outages were in Texas, affecting more than 4 million homes and businesses.
 More than 250,000 people also lost power across parts of Appalachia, and another quarter million were without electricity following an ice storm in northwest Oregon, according to poweroutage.us, which tracks utility outage reports.
 Four million people lost power in Mexico.